 Unexpected medical emergencies, as well as the rising cost of routine care, take a toll on your wallet.
 To further complicate things, many of these costs are not always shouldered by your insurance, so you may find yourself having to pay out of pocket.
 Luckily, the IRS allows you to deduct some of these expenses.
-As of January 1, 2017, you can deduct allowable medical care expenses during the tax year that exceed 10 percent of your adjusted gross income.
+For tax years 2017 and 2018, you can deduct allowable medical care expenses during the tax year that exceed 7.5 percent of your adjusted gross income.
 While you are able to deduct unreimbursed expenses such as therapy, not all medical expenses are eligible for tax deduction.

 Various therapies and professional counseling sessions are, in fact, allowable for deduction.
 These include physical, speech, massage, psychiatric and many other forms of therapy provided by a professional.
 According to IRS Revenue Ruling 55-261, the only eligible medical deductions are for the “diagnosis, cure, mitigation, treatment, or prevention of disease, or payments for treatments affecting any structure or function of the body.”
 The IRS’ website has an extensive list of exactly what taxpayers can claim on their returns as qualified medical expenses.
 Everything ranging from dental deductions to medical-related travel and accommodations may qualify.

-While the IRS does allow for some medical costs to be deducted, you can do so only for costs that surpass 10 percent of your adjusted gross income, or AGI.
+While the IRS does allow for some medical costs to be deducted, you can do so only for costs that surpass 7.5 percent of your adjusted gross income, or AGI.
 To determine your AGI, take your taxable income and subtract any adjustments such as deductions or contributions to retirement like traditional IRAs and 401(k).
-For example, if your AGI is $50,000, you can only write off medical costs greater than $5,000.
+For example, if your AGI is $50,000, in order for your child's speech therapy to be tax deductible, the cost of these sessions must exceed $3,750.

 How to Claim Medical Deductions